AdwayKasture/llm_db/guides/model-spec-formats.md

 | @ | `"model@provider"` | Filenames, URLs, cross-platform | `"gpt-4o-mini@openai"` |
 | Tuple | `{:provider, "model"}` | Internal, performance-critical | `{:openai, "gpt-4o-mini"}` |

-All three formats are fully supported and can be used interchangeably throughout the LLMDb API.
+All three formats are fully supported and can be used interchangeably throughout the LLMDB API.